 Bottom line: Indisputably, there are several benefits of IF.
 However, the truth remains that there has not yet been a long-term, randomised clinical trial of IF in humans to tell whether or not it extends our life or leads to a sustained weight loss.
 These potential benefits have only been assessed based on short-term studies and studies in animals.

-Tips on How to Get Started
+7 Tips on Getting Started

 1) Don't try IF during the first few weeks of a low-carb / ketogenic diet OR if you follow SAD (Standard American Diet).
 This is very important, as your body has to first get keto-adapted prior to trying IF.
 You will first need to get used to low-carb eating so that your body can be fully utilising ketones for energy instead of glucose.
 If you try IF straight away, you won't succeed, as you will initially be glucose-dependent and too hungry to follow it.
 There is a lot of misinformation on the Internet about IF.
 Intermittent fasting should be natural and you should not struggle and feel hungry.
 It's a gradual process and will take time before it can be used effectively.
 You can learn more about the basics and how to start following a ketogenic diet here: Guide to Keto & Paleo

 2) Don't plan IF - listen to your body.
 IF works best when it's done naturally.
-It it time for lunch and you don't feel hungry?
+Is it time for lunch and you don't feel hungry?
 Skip it and keep the food for dinner.
 Is it too late to eat?
 Skip dinner and have a large breakfast instead.
 I mostly do IF from Monday to Friday by skipping breakfast and sometimes even lunch.
 In most cases, I would just have my first meal at 1-3 pm and I try to eat at least 3-4 hours before bed to have enough time for my body to digest and avoid sleep disruptions.
 I don't usually do IF on weekends because I may be going out or simply enjoy having breakfast with others purely from its social point of view :-)

 3) Don't force yourself into IF, start slow.
 As mentioned above, IF should be natural and you should not restrict and deprive yourself.
 Once you become fat-adapted, you will feel less hungry.
 Start by avoiding snacking between meals.
 Then, try skipping "regular" meals but only if you don't feel hungry.